ungoogled-software/ungoogled-chromium-wiki/faq.md

 permalink: /faq
 ---

-## Can I install extensions from the Chrome Webstore?
+## Can I install extensions or themes from the Chrome Webstore?

 Yes, but not via the Chrome Webstore interface.
 Instead, the URL used by the Webstore to download CRX files (Chrome/Chromium extension packages, used by all extensions in the Chrome Webstore) can be used.